-Beth Bremer is a Licensed Marriage and Family Therapist and Mindfulness Tools Teacher in the Pacific Heights Neighborhood.
+Beth Bremer is a Licensed Marriage and Family Therapist, Certified Mindfulness Meditation Teacher and consultant in the Pacific Heights Neighborhood.
 She works with clients that are committed to their psychological and spiritual growth.
-Many of Beth’s clients come in navigating life transitions, have received challenging health news themselves or for that of a loved one, have experienced loss, or are seeking deeper meaning in their lives.
+Many of Beth’s clients come in navigating life transitions, have received challenging health news themselves or for a loved one, have experienced loss, or are seeking deeper meaning in their lives.
 Beth is particularly passionate about serving those on a psychological/spiritual path, seeking companionship on this journey, or simply a place to explore their inner questions.
 They also have advanced training in the area of Integrative Therapy, which includes the body, mind and spirit, as well as meditative/contemplative practices.

 Beth received their degree from the California Institute of Integral Studies, with a focus in Somatic (Body-Oriented) Psychology.
-She gained experience in private practice for twenty years, and at California Pacific Medical Center, where she supervises Psychotherapy Interns.
+She also holds a certificate as a Mindfulness Meditation teacher.
+She been in private practice for over twenty years, and was at California Pacific Medical Center, where she supervised Psychotherapy Interns.
 Outside of work, she loves to walk/hike, travel, film and practice yoga/meditation.

 Caregiver stress & support - Coping with anxiety, stress, fatigue, and burnout related to caring for a loved one; balancing the needs of others with one's own needs and health